 Toward these expenses, students and parents are expected to contribute insofar as they are able from earnings and assets.
-There are standardized forms in use by college/university Financial Aid Officers which will indicate to that person and to the parents the total expected family contribution.
+Standardized forms used by college/university Financial Aid Officers will indicate to the person and to the parents the total Expected Family Contribution (EFC).
 Other than from possible assets (VA benefits, trust or annuity left by a relative, etc.), students are expected to contribute from yearly earnings.
 This amount is also determined by the college/university Financial Aid Officer.

-Total Educational Expenses for an Academic Year — Expected Student/Family Contribution = Remaining Financial Need
+Total Educational Expenses for an Academic Year — Expected Student/Family Contribution (EFC) = Remaining Financial Need

 and here is where the college/university Financial Aid Officer comes in.

-Except for individual, industry/business and professional organization-sponsored, company/union-sponsored or foundation-sponsored scholarships, fellowships, loans, etc., approximately ninety percent (90%) of all financial aid available to students from undergraduate to post-doctoral levels is channeled through the offices of the Financial Aid Officer at the colleges, universities or other post-high school educational institutions.
+Except for individual, industry/business and professional organization-sponsored, company/union-sponsored or foundation-sponsored scholarships, fellowships, loans, etc., approximately ninety percent (90%) of all financial aid available to students from undergraduate to post-doctoral levels is channeled through the offices of the Financial Aid Officers at colleges, universities, or other post-high school educational institutions.

 Since financial aid is dependent upon admission at most institutions, it is recommended that you also contact the Admissions Office at an early date.